rapid-lang/rapid/LRM/README.md

 ```
 Notice that the return type remains `int`, although an error is also returned.
 For more on unsafe expressions, see Expressions.

-Unsafe functions may also return a predefined error, which are integer literals that will be cast to a generic Error object at compile time.
+Unsafe functions may also return a error, which are integer literals that will be cast to a generic Error object at compile time.
 See Status Code Definitions for a complete list of error codes that may be declared as anonymous errors.

 ```
 /* Default dict accessing: